Climb Carstensz Pyramid With Alpine Ascents - Heli In & Heli Out

-As one of the first outfitters to lead trips to Carstensz Pyramid (1994) we are excited to be offering a fly in and fly out option for our upcoming departure.
+As one of the first outfitters to lead trips to Carstensz Pyramid (1994), we are excited to now offer a fly-in and fly-out itinerary for our Carstensz expeditions.
 Each season we adjust our trip to current circumstances, working closely with local outfitters to use transport and local support in the best combination.
-Our 2016 climb met with 100% summit success, with Paul Koubek leading.
-We look forward to Paul leading our 2017 climbs.
+Our most recent seasons have experienced 100% summit success, with Paul Koubek leading, and we have had a 98% success rate since our initial 1994 climb.
+We look forward to Paul leading our fall 2022 climb.

-Why Helicopter Travel: We choose to use Helicopters for our upcoming expedition as we see this as the best chance to provide a successful expedition while meeting the logistical challenges of traveling in Western Papua.
-Trekking trips bear much reliance on local Dani Tribesman and helicopter transport in general reduces the amount of variables in reaching our destination.
-Additionally local politics, staying healthy while trekking and the extremely limited ability to provide emergency assistance while trekking makes helicopter use the best option.
+Why helicopter travel?
+We choose to use helicopters for our current expeditions because we see this as the best chance to provide a successful expedition while meeting the logistical challenges of traveling in West Papua.
+Trips that trek into basecamp bear much reliance on local Dani Tribesman, and helicopter transport in general reduces the number of variables in reaching our destination.
+Additionally, local politics, staying healthy while trekking, and the extremely limited ability to provide emergency assistance on the trek makes helicopter use the best option.

-If we attempt to define exotic, then we may begin with Western Papua (formerly Irian Jaya).
-For in the lush jungles of the Beliem Valley, we meet the Dani tribesman, our guides, who were first introduced to westerners in the 1960’s.
-This is perhaps the most interesting climb Alpine Ascents offers weaving a deeply influencing cultural experience with a challenging rock climb.
+If we attempt to define exotic, then we may begin with West Papua (formerly Irian Jaya).
+In the lush jungles of the Beliem Valley, we meet the Dani tribesmen, our guides, who were first introduced to westerners in the 1960’s.
+This is perhaps the most interesting climb Alpine Ascents offers, weaving a deeply influential cultural experience with a challenging rock climb.
 All climbs are led by an Alpine Ascents guide.

 Located in the western central highlands, Carstensz Pyramid is the highest mountain on the Oceanic continent.
-We arrive by charter flight, the take a helicopter to base camp.
-After rest and arrival we will attempt to summit Carstensz Pyramid.
-Following the climb we return via Helicopter to local village for further transport out.
-Regionally, Western Papua has had relatively little Western influence, the Stone Age Dani lifestyle and rituals have been able to continue in a somewhat authentic manner.
-One representation of traditional culture is manifested in their dress, as women are clothed in grass skirts and men in holims or penis gourds.
+We arrive by charter flight, then take a helicopter to Base Camp.
+After rest and arrival, we will attempt to summit Carstensz Pyramid (Puncak Jaya).
+Following the climb, we return via helicopter to a local village for further transport out.
+Regionally, West Papua has had relatively little western influence, the ancient Dani lifestyle and rituals have been able to continue in an authentic manner.
 Tourism has not arrived in many of these areas, and thus we are extremely sensitive and careful about our impact on the region.

 About The Climb

-The route on Carstensz Pyramid follows a series of gullies up the north face for 500m of solid rock before breaking out on the ridge.
+The route on Carstensz Pyramid follows a series of gullies up the north face for 500 meters of solid rock before breaking out on the ridge.
 Riddled with notches, the summit ridge undulates for half a kilometer from this point to the top.
-One of the gaps is 20m deep, and we rappel this overhanging pitch and leave a rope fixed to jumar on our return.
+One of the gaps is 20m deep, and we rappel this overhanging pitch, then leave a rope fixed to jumar on our return.
 On our descent, we rappel short distances and down-climb most of the way.
 The rock is extremely good, rarely loose, and provides good friction even in wet weather.

-In the highland areas, daytime temperatures should range between 75° and 85° F, with most evenings about 45° F. Expect warm afternoon showers, which may turn cool if encountered on a mountain pass.
+In the highland areas, daytime temperatures should range between 75 and 85 degrees F, with most evenings about 45 degrees F. Expect warm afternoon showers, which may turn cool if encountered on a mountain pass.
 Closer to Carstensz, snow or inclement weather may occur.
 Temperatures can range from 28° to 60° F with sunshine occasionally in the mornings, then rainfall in the afternoons and evenings.
 Winds are variable and can be strong.

 A Brief History of Papua

-Western Papua occupies the western half of New Guinea.
+West Papua occupies the western half of New Guinea.
 This island is located immediately south of the equator, and is the world’s second largest island, following Greenland.
-Western Papua provides a panoply of Old World tropical species.
+West Papua provides a panoply of old world tropical species.
 This is due to the land bridge linking Australia and New Guinea during the last ice age.
-Western Papua’s climate is primarily a function of topography.
+West Papua’s climate is primarily a function of topography.
 The low-lying north and south sides of the island possess great tropical jungles, while the mountain ranges exhibit temperate conditions.
 The mountains run east to west and rise to 16,023 ft.
-(4,884m) at Carstensz Pyramid.
+(4,884 m) at Carstensz Pyramid.

 This is a highly recommended shortlist and we would be happy to pass on a longer reading list for those interested.
 These links will bounce to Amazon.com with reviews.